 We monitor, review and assess air quality on a monthly basis using a network of diffusion tubes, throughout the district.
 These tubes are primarily located within key population areas to monitor the current levels of Nitrogen Dioxide.

 On an annual basis the Council has to produce an Annual Status Report (previously Updating and Screening Assessments and Progress Reports).
 These reports contain details of the monitoring we have undertaken and the steps taken so far to improve the air quality in the area.
 The previous years of reports can be downloaded on the right-hand side of this page.

 For more information please email us at firstname.lastname@example.org

 Air Quality in Planning

-The Council will expect certain planning applications to be accompanied by an air quality assessments and these assessments to be carried out in accordance with guidance from the Institute of Air Quality Management.
+The Council will expect certain planning applications to be accompanied by an air quality assessment.
+These assessments should be carried out in accordance with guidance from the Institute of Air Quality Management.
 The Council's validation checklist has more details on when an air quality assessment will be required can be found.

 If you would like some help or advice on your air quality assessment please email email@example.com